pasqal-io/qadence-hub/qadence-measurement/docs/index.md

 # Qadence Measurement

-Qadence Measurement is a collection of measurement handling protocols when computing expectation values.
+Qadence Measurement is a Python package that provides shared libraries for qadence.

 ## Pre-requisites